arcus/education_modules/reproducibility/reproducibility.md

 </div>

 Human bias doesn't just lead to potentially misleading studies, but to potentially misleading research tools as well.
 For example, in wearable sensor and computer vision development, engineers using skewed samples failed to realize that the optical sensors and computer vision algorithms they created may perform less well on dark skin.
-See, for example, [a STAT piece about Fitbits](https://www.statnews.com/2019/07/24/fitbit-accuracy-dark-skin/) and [a New York Times opinion piece about bias in facial analysis](https://www.nytimes.com/2018/06/21/opinion/facial-analysis-technology-bias.html).
+See, for example, [a *STAT* piece about Fitbits](https://www.statnews.com/2019/07/24/fitbit-accuracy-dark-skin/) and [a *Boston Magazine* report about MIT research on AI and racial bias](https://www.bostonmagazine.com/news/2018/02/23/artificial-intelligence-race-dark-skin-bias/).

 The challenge of generalizability is closely linked to reproducibility.
 For example, a study that demonstrates the effectiveness of exercise to improve functioning in depressed suburban teenagers may not generalize to city-dwelling adults.
 In order to gain broader generalizability, this promising experiment on a limited population should be reproduced in a broader or different population.
 If the original study is difficult to reproduce, however, such broader application may prove impossible.